(Translate this site)

 This second job would turn out to be more challenging than the first.
 But it sure didn't seem like that in the beginning.

-Early on I was disappointed to find that I'd merely be part of a regular vehicle convoy usually traveling the same route over and over again, back and forth, between two southern US metropolitan areas which shall remain nameless for legal reasons.
+Early on, I was disappointed to learn that I'd merely be part of a regular vehicle convoy, usually traveling the same route over and over again, back and forth, between two southern US metropolitan areas (which shall remain nameless here).
 The intervening distance was under 300 miles one-way.

-The V.I.P. always traveled in a limo, with several other vehicles accompanying it in a convoy.
-All the other vehicles were of different types, and all had basically the same job: run interference between the limo and any possible attackers, follow orders which came from the limo during the trip, and serve as a last resort 'lifeboat' for the V.I.P. if needed, should the limo be disabled or compromised.
+The V.I.P. charge always traveled in a limo, with several other vehicles accompanying it in a convoy.
+All the other vehicles were of different types, and all had basically the same job: run interference between the limo and any possible attackers; follow orders which came from the limo during the trip; and serve as a last resort 'lifeboat' for the V.I.P. if needed, should the limo be disabled or compromised.

 Yeah, on the face of it the job sounded like it might be exciting.
-But the reality was many many trips as boring as any normal commuter could expect on the route.
-Fortunately once in a while me and other convoy drivers would get to practice play road wars during times no V.I.P. was traveling.
+But the reality was many, many trips as boring as any normal commuter could expect on the route.
+Fortunately, once in a while me and other convoy drivers would get to practice pretend road wars during times that no V.I.P. was traveling.
 The security head would call these practice sessions at random, or when there'd been a recent change in convoy members or vehicles.
-We all had to know what to expect from one another, and be up to speed on a repertoire of manuevers the team would apply to various contingencies.
+We all had to know what to expect from one another, and be up to speed on a repertoire of maneuvers the team would apply to various contingencies.
 The biggest fun though came from practice sessions where we were forced to improvise due to unexpected moves on the attackers'/kidnappers' part.
 Everyone screwed up at one time or another in the improvisation episodes, including me.
-But heck, there was no way we could be perfect.
+But heck: there was no way we could be perfect at what was essentially a process of trial and error.

-So here I was seriously thinking of telling my immediate boss I was quitting after this run, when it happened.
-The thing all of us on the convoy had been hired and trained for.
-A serious, big-time attack or kidnapping attempt on the V.I.P.
+So here I was seriously thinking of telling my boss I was quitting after this run, when it happened: the thing all of us on the convoy had been hired and trained for: a serious, big-time attack or kidnapping attempt on our V.I.P.

-I did get a tiny bit of warning that something unusual was about to take place though.
-Maybe even a supernatural warning: I don't know.
-I don't really believe in the supernatural-- but sometimes stuff happens that's darn hard to explain in a coldly scientific or logical manner.
+I did get a bit of warning that something unusual was about to take place, though.
+Maybe even a supernatural warning; as it seemed that eerie at the time.
+I didn't really believe in the supernatural-- but sometimes stuff happens that's darn hard to explain in a purely scientific or logical manner.

-You see, this really old and rare automobile suddenly appeared out of nowhere and passed me by.
-I hadn't seen it coming in the mirrors-- which was a pretty unusual thing for me in Shadow, as I constantly scanned the maybe five or so different rear-facing mirrors I had on the car.
-There'd been many times such scanning had saved me from all sorts of things.
+You see, this really old and rare automobile suddenly appeared out of nowhere, and passed me by.
+I hadn't seen it coming in my mirrors-- which was in itself a pretty unusual thing for me in Shadow, as I frequently scanned the maybe seven or so different rear-facing mirrors I had on the car.
+There'd been many times such scanning had saved me from crack ups or arrest or worse.

 In a split-second the old piece of iron was out of sight ahead, too.
 But I'd recognized it.
-And the sight prompted goosebumps to rise on my arms.
+And the sight had prompted goosebumps to rise pretty much all over me.

 I'd seen the car just twice before in my life.
 The last time was a year or more earlier.
 It was a hardtop, sporting a glossy black paint job and ostentatious tail fins, and was a bit longer than Shadow himself.
 If you could have seen inside it, you would have witnessed a work-of-art interior, with a dashboard that looked like it belonged aboard a flying saucer rather than a mid-century auto.

-I knew what the dash looked like because of the very first time I'd seen a car like that: sitting discarded in the strangest and most exotic junkyard I ever visited.
+I knew what the dash looked like because of the very first time I'd seen the car-- or seen a car which bore an unsettling resemblance to it, anyway.
+That one had been sitting discarded in the strangest and most exotic junkyard I'd ever visited.

-It was like a place straight out of the Twilight Zone.
-It seemed to harbor a collection of high end and possibly prototype cars from the US big three and others on its grounds.
+It'd been like a place straight out of the Twilight Zone.
+It seemed to harbor a collection of old high end and possibly prototype cars from the U.S. big three manufacturers and others on its grounds.
 Vehicles the likes of which I'd never personally seen before-- or even suspected existed.

-None of the vehicles were in running shape, and they were all in various states of dis-repair and damage as you'd expect.
-But for some reason these cars seemed imbued with a magical essence or aura.
+None of the vehicles had been in running shape, and they were all in various states of dis-repair and damage, as you'd expect.
+But for some reason all these wrecks had seemed imbued with a magical essence or aura.
 At least for me and my best friend Steve, as we gawked at them.

-One particular car there caught my fancy enough to become permanently etched in my memories.
+One particular car there caught my fancy enough to become permanently etched into my memories.
 Its dashboard looked like it belonged in a jet fighter or rocket-- or spaceship, maybe.
 The car's general lines and look were unique too.
-Except for their resemblance to the Batmobile from 1960s comic books.
-I noticed a few other details too which would become deeply entrenched in my recollections thereafter.
+Well, except for their resemblance to the Batmobile from 1960s comic books, I guess.

-My original junkyard fantasy was beyond my means at the time, and I knew it.
-Still, Steve and I had roamed that junkyard admiring its dead vehicles from another era until nightfall forced us to leave.
+My custom junker fantasy had been beyond my means at the time, and I knew it.
+Still, Steve and I had continued to roam that junkyard admiring its dead vehicles from another era, until nightfall forced us to leave.
 I never forgot that place or its cars, due to their high strangeness.
 Hectic lives kept me and Steve from either of us visiting the place again until much, much later.
 By then the junkyard and its fabulous contents were gone, replaced by a far more mundane neighborhood of suburban homes.
-No trace remained.
+No trace remained of the auto graveyard.
+And yes, this seemed odd as well.
+But a great deal of the world seems odd and unpredictable to teenagers.
+A certain amount of accumulated experience is required for you to readily recognize true anomalies when you run across them.

 But long before my eventual return to the defunct junkyard's location, I'd seen that unusual stand out of an older car a second time.
-It was late at night on a winding highway, in an area often frequented by young racers like myself.
-There was a quarter-mile straight-away not far from the curves I was following at that moment.
+It'd been late at night on a winding highway, in an area often frequented by young racers like myself.
+There was a quarter-mile straight-away not far from the curves I was driving at that moment.
 The road was empty: I was merely cruising in a combination of meditation and search for excitement, as I was often prone to doing in those days.
-Shadowfast wasn't yet anywhere near his ultimate road warrior specifications, but still he was relatively fast and nimble, and I loved matching him up to others on the road.
+Shadowfast wasn't yet anywhere near his ultimate road warrior specifications, but still he was relatively fast and nimble, and I loved pitting him against others on the road.

 The highway offered an elongated S-shape before me, level for a ways, then snaking up and over a low hill.
 The road was clear ahead and behind.
 I was alone.
-There was typically little traffic and few entrance and exit roads branching off this particular highway, nor stop signs or red lights, so it was actually a fairly safe place for high speed racers, comparatively speaking.
+There was typically little traffic and few entrance and exit roads branching off this particular highway, and no stop signs or red lights on the main course, so it was actually a fairly safe place for high speed racers, comparatively speaking.
 Even the cops never seemed to patrol here.

 I was alone and cruising, deep in thought about lord-knows-what, when suddenly I had company, seemingly out of nowhere.

 It passed me in a flash, almost silently.
-There seemed to be little more than the rustling of its tires on the road as it lept past.
+There seemed to be little more sound than the rustling of its tires against the road as it leapt past.
 The glare of my headlights illuminated the interloper just for an instant, and I couldn't believe what I thought I saw.

 It was that Batmobile-like car from among the junkers Steve and I had examined in that weird yard!
 Or the same model anyway.
 My judgment seemed confirmed by the tail fins as it passed.